All Episodes

 You can tell it by the questions they ask him.

-So then they see a poll here, and it's a poll they trust, Quinnipiac.
+So then they see a poll here, and it's a poll they trust Quinnipiac.

-It shows Ben Carson beating Hillary Clinton in a hypothetical general election matchup.
+Shows Ben Carson beating Hillary Clinton in a hypothetical general election matchup.

-On the left and a drive-by media.
+And they're teetering on the left and in a drive-by media.

-In the latest poll conducted after last week's Republican debate, in which says here I'm just reading, Bush delivered a mediocre performance.
+In the latest poll conducted after last week's Republican debate, in which it says, I'm just reading, Bush delivered a mediocre performance, just 4% of Republican and independent Republican-leaning voters said they would support Jeb in their state's primary.

 In the September survey, Bush had 10%.

-Nobody polled lower than Bush at a net negative 33 points.
+Trailing Trump and Carson and Carly Fiorina, in terms of favorability, nobody polled lower than Bush at a net negative 33 points.

 For its part, the Bush campaign has tried to manage expectations among the media.